 - At the event of the trailer launching of his biographical film Rocketry: The Nambi Effect, Narayanan and R Madhavan meet Prime Minister Modi and they share some video clips with PM Narendra Modi.
-After that Pm Modi got emotional and tweeted
+After that PM Modi got emotional and tweeted

-Disclaimer: All images of Nambi Narayanan taken from Google and various Instagram hashtags.
+Disclaimer: All images of Nambi Narayanan were taken from Google and various Instagram hashtags.
 Images can be taken for educational purposes.
 Image Credit goes to the respective owners of the Image Creator.
-We try to gather accurate data but sometimes there might be some mistakes, Kindly let us know if you find mistakes, We would correct them.
+We try to gather accurate data but sometimes there might be some mistakes, Kindly let us know if you find mistakes, and We will correct them.
 We do not take any Guarantee/Claim That the information we have gathered is 100% correct.